 Day 13: Trek to Khumjung (3790 m) – 6/7 hours

-Today, you will head for a rapid descend of 420 m from an elevation of 4210 m at Pheriche to 3790 m at Khumjung.
+Today, you will head for a rapid descent of 420 m from an elevation of 4210 m at Pheriche to 3790 m at Khumjung.
 The trail threads through the alpine forest and the tiny Himalayan settlements to reach Khumjung.
-Khumjung is an attractive village inside the Sagarmatha National park.
-Located in an hour walking distance from Namche, there is a sacred cave near the village believed to be used by revered Guru Rimpoche for meditation.
+Khumjung is an attractive village inside the Sagarmatha National Park.
+Located within an hour's walking distance from Namche, there is a sacred cave near the village believed to be used by the revered Guru Rimpoche for meditation.
 Overnight in Khumjung.

 After breakfast, you will trek down to Namche and continue to trek towards Phakding.
-You will trek on a familiar path along the side of the Dudhkoshi River.
-You will cross high suspension bridges through the forests of Sagarmatha National Park that is rich in flora and fauna.
-The forest is painted in white, red, and pink in spring due to the varieties of rhododendron and other beautiful flowers.
+You will trek on a familiar path alongside the Dudhkoshi River.
+You will cross high-suspension bridges through the forests of Sagarmatha National Park which is rich in flora and fauna.
+The forest is painted in white, red, and pink in spring due to the varieties of rhododendrons and other beautiful flowers.
 After six to seven hours of trekking, you reach Phakding via Jorsalle and Monjo.

 Day 15: Trek to Lukla (2850 m)